Mimoomsa/Mimoomsa/README.md

 <img src="69262668_Jj0f2tAgAxBeiwZ.png" title="Aromantic Flux Flag">
 <img src="69682775_bLaLmFHBlwa4npz.png" title="Asexual Flux Flag">
 </a></p>
+  🌸 I am a furry artist!
+I don't often chat much but you're free to engage in convo! 🌸
+  <br>🌸 My favorite color is pink and I'm honest to god obsessed with it. 🌸</h3>

 <!--
 **Mimoomsa/Mimoomsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.